Fatal1ty/mashumaro/README.md

 #### `no_copy_collections` dialect option

-By default, all collection data types with simple elements are serialized as a copy to prevent mutation of the original collection.
+By default, all collection data types are serialized as a copy to prevent mutation of the original collection.
 As an example, if a dataclass contains a field of type `list[str]`, then it will be serialized as a copy of the original list, so you can safely mutate it after.
 The downside is that copying is always slower that using a reference to the original collection.
-In some cases we know beforehand that mutation doesn't take place or is even desirable, so we can benefit from avoiding unnecessary copies by setting `no_copy_collections` to a sequence of collection data origin types.
+In some cases we know beforehand that mutation doesn't take place or is even desirable, so we can benefit from avoiding unnecessary copies by setting `no_copy_collections` to a sequence of origin collection data types.
+This is applicable only for collections containing elements that do not require conversion.

 ```python
 from dataclasses import dataclass